yeli7289/gql-lambda-api/README.md

 # gql-lambda-api

 # development process
-- npm run build
+- npm run build: this will build the ts to the dist folder.
-- sam build
+- sam build: this will create the artifacts exclude src (see .npmignore).
-- sam deploy
+- sam deploy: this will deploy a function to aws account.